 Semiconductor storage requires power to maintain either a zero or one state.
 Thus, the stored data is lost whenever the power is turned off (whereas core storage maintains its magnetized state when the power is removed).
-This storage volatility is not likely to create serious problems for System/370 users-but it should spur them to review their operating and checkpoint/restart procedures to make sure that processing can be resumed after unexpected power failures without undue loss of time.
+This storage volatility apparently has not created serious problems for System/370 users-but it should spur them to review their operating and checkpoint/restart procedures to make sure that processing can be resumed after unexpected power failures without undue loss of time.

-The newness of the semiconductor storage technology naturally makes it less of a "sure thing" than core memory, which has been refined to a high level of reliability through more than 15 years of widespread use.
-On the other hand, early users of the Model 135 and Model 145 are experiencing no significant memory problems-and it is clear that IBM did not announce the long-awaited advances to bipolar and then MOS memories until it was quite certain that they could pass the critical tests of economy and high reliability in mass production.
+The newness of the semiconductor storage technology at first made it less of a "sure thing" than core memory, which has been refined to a high level of reliability through more than 15 years of widespread use.
+On the other hand, Datapro's user surveys have established that System/370 users are experiencing no significant memory problems-and it is clear that IBM did not announce the long-awaited advances to bipolar and then MOS memories until it was quite certain that they could pass the critical tests of economy and high reliability in mass production.